-Please note that the site sheets provided in Appendix 3A are for information only; land allocations are made through the policies of the plan.
+Please note that development is required to take into account appropriate the constraints identified through the site sheets.
+Landthe site sheets provided in Appendix 3A are for information only; land allocations are made through the policies of the plan.

 3B Development constraints for sites identified through policy SP3 where construction is not already underway